Featurevisor

 Logging

-By default, Featurevisor SDKs will print out logs to the console for warn and error levels.
+By default, Featurevisor SDKs will print out logs to the console for info level and above.

 Levels